 Columbia Filled As Local Historical Movie Debuts

-Theatre had the buzz of the famous Mann's Chinese Theater Thursday
+The Columbia Theatre had the buzz of the famous Mann's Chinese Theater Thursday as

 people flowed in anticipating the debut of a new film.
 However, the film did not star any Academy Award winners or "Matrix"- like special effects, it did tell oneimportant story - the story of the present day Florida Parishes and the West Florida Revolt.Southeastern Louisiana University's Center for Southeast Louisiana Studies held its grand premier for